Why should my business get involved

 The Carbon Trust was established in 2001 as a collaboration between the government and businesses in the UK.
 The Carbon Trust is a not-for-profit private company limited by guarantee.
 Its stated mission is to accelerate the move to a sustainable, low-carbon economy.

 The Carbon Trust has prepared several guides for businesses to use, including a carbon footprint calculator.
 Their guides all come with background detail and clear instructions on use.
 The Carbon Trust does ask that you register with them before you can access their information.
 This is a straightforward online process.

 Please note: the emissions calculator is interactive and straightforward to use.

 We recommend that you follow the links to the following web pages:

 For larger businesses

 The Carbon Trust also offers wider reading and additional advice on energy saving.
 It has produced the Better Business Guide to Energy Saving.
-This also is a good starting point for businesses who are new to energy saving and the document is a comprehensive 21-page guide.
+This also is a good starting point for businesses that are new to energy saving.
+The document is a comprehensive 21-page guide.